Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 Correlators
 -----------

-All TNT4J streams comes with example Zorka script to collect and share JKoolCloud correlation ID's in Tomcat server with MySQL database.
+All TNT4J streams comes with example Zorka script to collect and share JKool Cloud correlation ID's in Tomcat server with MySQL database.
 You may need expand this script to share correlators with other services.

 Basically you will need get these Id from application server, from request's session data, where they are stored.
 And